Welcome to day 2 of springtime in Alberta.

 It's quite possible that some patches of ground in the area received none during that event, though it's not extremely likely.
 Welcome to the prairies.

-2015 saw the same thing occur there over the same time frame, except the region did not already have a foot on the ground at the time.
+Other years have seen the same thing occur there over the same time frame, except the region did not already have a foot on the ground at the time.

 Click here to post comments